jltsiren/gcsa2/README.md

   * Support for inputs other than vg paths.
   * Sampling when starting positions are just node ids without offsets.
 * Interface
+  * Binary input format.
   * Low-level interface.
   * Graph navigation operations.
+* Construction parameters
+  * Memory limit, disk space limit.
+  * What to do when the limits are exceeded?
+(Index the previous generation or fail.)
+* Compilation options
+  * Use 32-bit or 64-bit node identifiers in PathNodes.
 * A paper describing the new algorithmic ideas.

 ## References